Deploy

 Section titled “Tuning a Live Strategy”Signs Your Strategy Needs Tuning

-Section titled “Signs Your Strategy Needs Tuning”- Live Sharpe is significantly below test Sharpe — the strategy may be overfit to historical data
+Section titled “Signs Your Strategy Needs Tuning”- Live Sharpe is significantly below backtest Sharpe — the strategy may be overfit to historical data

 - Drawdowns are larger than expected — risk parameters may need tightening